PTI Staff Contact: Dale Bowen, Deputy Executive Director for Program Development, 202-626-2456.

-The program will launch September 19, 2017 with a one-day class at the NAGW Annual Conference in San Diego, CA. After that, for nine months, students will participate in a series of live, 90-minute virtual class discussions and self-paced pre-recorded presentations and online courses.
+The program will launch September 11, 2018 with a one-day class at the NAGW Annual Conference in Pittsburgh, PA.
+After that, for nine months, students will participate in a series of live, 90-minute virtual class discussions and self-paced pre-recorded presentations and online courses.

 Graduates from the program are encouraged to display the Certified Government Digital Services Professional - CGDSP - designation after their work title.